codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 | workspace                  |
 | stack                      |
 | recipe                     |

+Note: `domain` is optional, in this case the API will return all possible permissions for all domains.

 ## List Permissions for Specific User

-List the permissions which are applied to a specific user for a given domain:
+List the permissions which are applied to a specific user:
 GET /permissions/{domain} : [{host}/swagger/#!/permissions/getCurrentUsersPermissions]()

-Valid `domain` values:
+Applicable `domain` values are the following:

 | Domain                     |
 | -------------------------- |